insin/newforms/docs/react_components.rst

 .. versionadded:: 0.10

-To help you get started quickly, newforms provides some React components to handle instantation and rendering of Forms and Formsets.
+To help you get started quickly, newforms provides some React components to handle instantation and rendering of Forms and FormSets.

 For the basic scenario of displaying form fields in the order they were defined, these may be all you need to handle rendering your forms.